The language of the business

 A secured facility located directly on the airfield.
 It has direct ramp access with aircraft parking and loading positions.

-Real estate properties originally wholly owned by Prologis, then "sold" to a co-investment pool managed by Prologis Capital Partners.
+Real estate properties originally wholly owned by Prologis, then "sold" to a co-investment pool managed by Prologis Investment Management.
 By contributing pre-specified assets to our co-investment pools, we enable our private capital partners to quickly put their investment funds to work.
 Additionally, our partners know exactly what kind of investment they are making, rather than contributing their money to a blind pool.

 Investment funds from governmental/corporate pension funds, foundations, endowments, trusts or single institutions.
-Prologis raises investment funds from many private capital sources, which enables us to grow our business for our partners and investors without having to issue additional common stock (thereby diluting the "per share" value of our outstanding shares).
+Prologis' Investment Management business raises investment funds from many private capital sources, which enables us to grow our business for our partners and investors without having to issue additional common stock (thereby diluting the "per share" value of our outstanding shares).

 REIT (Real Estate Investment Trust)